iqual-ch/drupal-platform/docs/drupal-development.md

 XDEBUG_CONFIG="output_dir=/project"
 ```

-> Currently the profiler is started on every request (including cli commands) even when `start_with_request=trigger` is set.
-This is a bug.
+The profiler can then be triggered by either enabling xdebug with `make xdebug` or by using the trigger variable `XDEBUG_TRIGGER` (in `ENV`, `GET` or `COOKIE`).
+For example to profile a drush command `XDEBUG_TRIGGER= drush status` can be run.

 To analyze the generated `cachegrind` files there are a few available tools.
 Check the [profiling documentation on the official XDebug page](https://xdebug.org/docs/profiler).
-For a very simple overview it is possible to use Webgrind to display a weighted table or graph of the called function.
+For a very simple overview it is possible to use [Webgrind](https://github.com/jokkedk/webgrind) to display a weighted table or graph of the called function.

 > Make sure to not commit the cachegrind files.